 I used baby carrots, tiny potatoes, and baby fennel here, but you can certainly swap in other vegetables based on whatever looks appetizing or is in season.
 Just cut them roughly the same size, so they cook in roughly the same time.

-1/4 pound baby carrots, cut into bite-friendly segments
+1/2 cup extra virgin olive oil1/4 pound baby carrots, cut into bite-friendly segments

 1/4 pound baby potatoes, cut into bite-friendly segments